Abingdon teen uses inheritance money to become Western wear entrepreneur

 She’d also like to set up her inventory to sell at local rodeo events this year, one of which is Rodeo in the Valley in Bristol, Virginia.

-The student confessed she is starting her business with little experience.
-Instead, she is following one of the most preferred paths of an entrepreneur---relying on a mentor.
+The student confessed that she is starting her business with little experience.
+Instead, she is following one of the most preferred paths of an entrepreneur — relying on a mentor.

 For Smith, that mentor is her mother, who is giving her daughter advice and guidance along the way.
 The teen’s parents formerly owned and operated an auto repair business in Pearisburg, Virginia.

-Before opening the store, the mother and daughter decorated the store, painting the walls a turquoise color and a cowhide design.
+Before opening the store, the mother and daughter decorated the store, painting the walls a turquoise color with a cowhide design.

-“I’m really proud of her,” Demetra Smith said.
+“I’m really proud of her,” said the mother.
 “She needs some guidance here and there, but she’s actually doing really well with it.

 “It was a big step, but we knew if anyone could do it, she could.
 I think it’s a good investment with her money, and I believe she’ll make her money back in time.”